WolfgangHG/C1FlexGridEnhancements/C1FlexGrid452BorderPainter/README.md

 The border applies only to the right/bottom border of a cell.
 To create a top border, you have to create a style with only bottom border ("Border.Direction = BorderDirEnum.Horizontal") and set this style to the cell above the current cell.
 Same for a left border: create a style with only a right border ("Border.Direction = BorderDirEnum.Vertical") and set this style to the cell left to the current cell.

+This approach has the limitation that you cannot use different border types for left and bottom border of the cell.

-To simplify this, this sample contains a helper class "C1FlexGridBorderPainter".
+To simplify this (and overcome the limitation), this sample contains a helper class "C1FlexGridBorderPainter".

 The result looks like this: